-Scale remain moderate notwithstanding the growth; operations are regionally concentrated - VFSPL's AUM increased at a CAGR of about 17% during FY2018-FY2022.
+Scale remains moderate, notwithstanding growth; regionally concentrated operations - VFSPL's AUM increased at a CAGR of about 17% during FY2018-FY2022.
 Nonetheless, its scale is moderate with a portfolio of Rs.
-2,420 crore as of March 2022 vis-à-vis Rs.
+2,687 crore as of September

+2022 vis-à-vis Rs.
 2,065 crore as of March 2021.
-VFSPL's portfolio is largely concentrated in Tamil Nadu (37%), Karnataka (23%), Andhra Pradesh (11%) and Maharashtra (7%) as on March 31, 2022.
-While expansion to new states has improved its geographical diversity, the top three states continued to account for about 71% of its total portfolio as of March 2022 (69% in March 2019), exposing it to concentration-related risks.
+VFSPL's portfolio was largely concentrated in Tamil Nadu (37%), Karnataka (23%), Andhra Pradesh (11%) and Maharashtra (7%) as on September 30, 2022.
+While expansion to new states has improved its geographical diversity, the top 3 states continued to account for about 72% of its total portfolio as of September 2022 (69% in March 2019), exposing it to concentration-related risks.
 Going forward, VFSPL intends to grow and diversify its portfolio, which could result in a gradual reduction in the share of these states in the overall portfolio.

-Increase in share of higher ticket, tenure and LTV loans - In the last five years, VFSPL has improved its exposure to a segment with a better risk profile.
-This is validated by the increase in the share of portfolio with a CIBIL score of >700 to 65% as of March 2022 from 41% as of March 2020.
-Further, with an intent to retain its borrowers having an established track record and increase its exposure to affordable home loan, the company has gradually increased it exposure to higher ticket loans having higher tenure, lower yields and lower LTV.
+Increase in share of loans with higher ticket, tenure and LTV - In the last five years, VFSPL has improved its exposure to a segment with a better risk profile.
+This is validated by the increase in the share of portfolio with a CIBIL score of >700 to 67% as of September 2022 from 41% as of March 2020.
+Further, with the intent to retain borrowers with an established track record and increase its exposure to affordable home loans, the company has gradually increased its exposure to higher-ticket loans with higher tenure, lower yields and lower LTV.
 ICRA takes note of the increase in the share of higher ticket size loans (>Rs.
-25 lakh) to 18% of the AUM as of March 2022 from about 2% as of March 2018.
-The share of higher-tenor loans (>84 months) increased to 68% of the AUM as of March 2022 from 22% as of March 2018, while the share of loans with a loan-to-value (LTV) of more than 60% also inched up to 29% in March 2022 from 21% in March 2018.
+25 lakh) to 17% of the AUM as of September 2022 from about 2% as of March 2018.
+The share of higher-tenor loans (>84 months) increased to 72% of the AUM as of September 2022 from 22% as of March 2018, while the share of loans with a loan-to-value (LTV) of more than 60% also inched up to 29% in September 2022 from 21% in March 2018.
 The average LTV stood at 50% as of March 31, 2022.
-VFSPL's ability to maintain and subsequently improve its asset quality and resultant impact on the earnings will be a monitorable.
-The company has access to the SARFAESI Act for recoveries from higher ticket loans, which could improve recoveries and limit ultimate losses.
+VFSPL's ability to maintain and subsequently improve its asset quality and the resultant impact on its earnings will be a monitorable.
+The company has access to the SARFAESI Act for recoveries from higher-ticket loans, which could improve recoveries and limit the ultimate losses.